 Moreover, it is non-trivial to do some basic spatial operations.
 For example, the blue polygon drawn on the map above might represent a state, and a next question might be which of the 10 stations fall within that polygon.
 And how about any other operation on spatial data, including reading from and writing data to files?
 To facilitate such operation a number of R packages have been developed that define new spatial data types that can be used for this type of specialized operations.

-The foundational packages in R that define such spatial data structures
+Recent packages in R that define such spatial data structures include